mclancy96/rspec-writing-maintainable-test-suites-readme/README.md

 # RSpec: Writing Maintainable Test Suites

-Welcome to Lesson 24!
 In this lesson, we're going to get *seriously* opinionated about how to keep your RSpec test suite clean, maintainable, and effective as your Rails app grows.
 We'll cover best practices for test organization, naming, avoiding over-mocking, testing behavior (not implementation), keeping your suite fast, and making your tests a joy for your future self (and teammates) to work with.
 If you know Ruby and Rails but are new to automated testing, this is your roadmap to a healthy, long-lived test suite.
 We'll explain everything in multiple ways, with code, anti-patterns, and reflection prompts.
 Let's get your test garden thriving!

 ---